srirangav/random/README.txt

 Dependencies:

-    On Linux, libbsd is required because arc4random is not available on Linux by default - configure will check for libbsd, but will not install it.
+    On some versions of Linux (for example, Debian prior to bookworm), libbsd is required because arc4random is not generally available on Linux by default - configure will check for libbsd, but will not install it.

-    On Debian-based systems, libbsd may be installed as follows:
+    On Debian-based systems, if libbsd is needed, it may be installed as
+    follows:

         $ sudo apt-get install libbsd-dev

-    On Fedora-based systems, libbsd may be installed as follows:
+    On Fedora-based systems, if libbsd is needed, libbsd may be installed as follows:

         $ sudo dnf install libbsd-devel